-- Formal methods can be used when a mathematical specification of the system is produced. - They are the ultimate static verification technique that may be used at different stages in the development process: - A formal specification may be developed and mathematically analyzed for consistency.
+- Formal methods can be used when a mathematical specification of the system is produced. - Ultimate static verification technique that may be used at different stages in the development process: - A formal specification may be developed and mathematically analyzed for consistency.
 This helps discover specification errors and omissions. - Formal arguments that a program conforms to its mathematical specification may be developed.
 This is effective in discovering programming and design errors.